Business entity laws and legal name selection

-- Registering under federal or state trademark laws
+- Register under federal or state trademark laws

-- Making sure trademark rights do not lapse
+- Make sure trademark rights do not lapse

-- Enforcing trademark rights when improper use is detected
+- Enforce trademark rights when improper use is detected

 Trademark rights are acquired in two ways.
 One is by being the first to use the mark in commerce.
 The other is to apply for federal or state trademark registration.

 Federal registration is accomplished by filing an application with the United States Patent and Trademark Office.
 It provides certain benefits beyond those provided by common law such as creating a nationwide presumption that the trademark is valid, giving the registrant the right to use the trademark nationwide, enabling the registrant to bring an infringement suit in federal court, and allowing the recovery of treble damages and costs under certain circumstances.

 In addition, all states permit marks to be registered with a state agency.
 This provides protection in that state.
 State registration is useful when a mark is used solely in intrastate commerce, as federal registration will not be available.